-Jeff’s research and teaching interests range from media history, communication theory and specific text evaluation (including feature film, television and video games) to sociopolitical issues such as power, discourse, media and communications policy and political theory.
-His research focus is primarily surveillance studies, with an emphasis on image-focused surveillance technologies.
+Jeff’s research and teaching interests range from media history, communication theory and visual culture to contemporary issues such as power, discourse, media and communications policy and the political economy of communication industries.
+His research focus is visual culture with a nod towards digital media.

 I am willing to supervise graduate students in the areas of visual culture, surveillance studies and media theory.